Sam-Walters93/Team-Profile-Generator/README.md

   The testing package used in this project was Jest NPM.
 Install in your root folder with the `npm install --save-dev jest` command.

   ## License
-  This project was done under the MIT license to know more about it, please click here: [MIT](https://choosealicense.com/licenses/mit/)
+  This project was done under the MIT license.
+To know more about it, please click here: [MIT](https://choosealicense.com/licenses/mit/)

   ## Questions
   Please visit my GitHub page: https://github.com/sam-walters93